About the program

 sheCommerce is an immersive and academic enrichment program delivered by the University of Melbourne’s Faculty of Business and Economics. sheCommerce is for Year 9-12 high school students who identify as women or non-binary and are passionate about leadership and pursuing a career where they can impact change.
 The program allows students to meet like-minded peers, current Bachelor of Commerce students, alumni and inspiring academics who are making a difference in industry and through their research.

 Cis-women, trans women and non-binary students are encouraged to apply.
-Students will enter the program in Year 9 and be offered activities and enrichment opportunities for the remainder of their schooling years.
+Students can enter the program from Year 9 and will be offered activities and enrichment opportunities for the remainder of their schooling years.

 A bit about you: